Risks of Bariatric Surgery: Anemia

 What is anemia after bariatric surgery?

-After bariatric surgery, you may also not be able to eat red meat because your body may have difficulty digesting it.
-This can make you more likely to have anemia, because red meat is a major source of iron in a person’s diet.
+- Getting too little iron.
+After bariatric surgery, you may also not be able to eat red meat because your body may have trouble digesting it.
+This can make you more likely to have anemia, because red meat can be a major source of iron in a person’s diet.
 This is a higher risk with a Roux-en-Y gastric bypass (RYGB).

 Who is at risk for anemia after bariatric surgery?